 In addition, after Walgreen closed its case on its claims, the Court granted NXXI's motion under Fed.
 R. Bankr.
 P. 7052, which incorporates Fed.
 R. Civ.
 P. 52(c), on another category of Walgreen's claims against NXXI, the so-called "expired/out-of-date" chargebacks.
-The Court concluded, for the reasons stated in its bench ruling on NXXI's Rule 52(c) motion,5 that Walgreen could not establish a claim against NXXI for the chargebacks recorded by its store personnel based on allegedly expired/out-of-date inventory.
+The Court concluded, for the reasons stated in its bench ruling on NXXI's Rule 52(c) motion, that Walgreen could not establish a claim against NXXI for the chargebacks recorded by its store personnel based on allegedly expired/out-of-date inventory.
 Although the Court gave a lengthy bench ruling on this point, two fundamental considerations underlie the decision.
 First, Walgreen and NXXI had no meeting of the minds regarding the criteria to determine expired or out-of-date inventory that could be destroyed at the store level and charged back to NXXI.
-Indeed, not only did Walgreen never communicate the criteria for its "expired/out-of-date" policy to NXXI or NPI, but also Walgreen internally applied inconsistent and differing criteria for "expired/out-of-date" product, ranging from the actual expiration date to 30 days, 60 days and 90 days before the actual expiration date, with the distinct possibility of substantial product
+Indeed, not only did Walgreen never communicate the criteria for its "expired/out-of-date" policy to NXXI or NPI, but also Walgreen internally applied inconsistent and differing criteria for "expired/out-of-date" product, ranging from the actual expiration date to 30 days, 60 days and 90 days before the actual expiration date, with the distinct possibility of substantial product remaining on the shelves for substantial periods within 90 days of the expiration date; and Walgreen's written "unsaleables" policy specified no specific date.
+Second, the sole basis at trial for Walgreen's assertion of "expired/out-of-date" chargebacks against NXXI was whether the item was listed by Walgreen store personnel as having been taken off the shelves and destroyed at the store level for being within 90 days of its expiration date (no lot numbers or actual expiration dates were ever recorded by Walgreen); thus, unless the Court accepted the 90-day rubric as reasonable and consistently applied, which the Court did not for the reasons stated in its bench ruling, Walgreen had not introduced evidence of any subset of such products that would fall within a reasonable and consistent "expired/out-of-date" policy.
+Thus, Walgreen failed to prove its damages beyond speculation for this category of chargebacks.

-4 Rule 56 Tr. at 74, 77.
-5 Tr. at 190, 408-20.
+&lt;sup>5 Rule 56 Tr. at 74, 77.
+Tr. at 190, 408-20.

-6 Walgreen's Proposed Findings of Fact and Conclusions of Law ¶ 16; Tr. at 357, 376.
+&lt;sup>7 Walgreen's Proposed Findings of Fact and Conclusions of Law $\P$ 16; Tr. at 357, 376.